venlapoykko/lesson3-nodejs-template/README.md

 ## Exercises

-* Add animations to new chat messages
+* Add animations to new chat messages.

+* Make command-enter post a message.

-* Let others know when someone is typing a message
+* Let others know when someone is typing a message.

-* Add functionality for different rooms
+* Add functionality for different rooms.